+600-699: Graduate essay/thesis/capstone.
+150, 250, 350: Special topics courses.
+290, 390: Lower-level and upper-level independent studies, which are defined as independent work directed by a member of the department and are designed to meet the interests of the student.
+Independent studies, which also include tutorials, are arranged by the student with the department in which the independent study is being done.
+Internships, which are arranged with an internship supervisor who evaluates the work of the 399: student and a faculty sponsor who submits the final grade.
+470: Undergraduate senior capstone seminars or activities.
+480: Undergraduate senior thesis/project/recital.
+490: Undergraduate senior honors thesis/project.
 Divergence from this plan is possible with consent of the instructor, chair of the department involved, and the vice president for academic affairs.
 101, 102: Course numbers separated by a comma continue through the year.
 General Education codes: Courses that meet the skills and perspectives are coded as follows.

-Perspective Codes

-AES = Aesthetic Analysis

-CRE = Creative Expression

-DIV = Social and Cultural Diversity

-GLO = Global Systems

-LAN = Language Requirement

-MOD = Modern and/or Contemporary Worlds

-PRE = Premodern Worlds

-SCI = Scientific Inquiry

-Skill Co des

-f = First-Year Writing Course

-W = Additional Writing

-x Expository Writing

-- x = Expository Writing

-- o = Oral Communication

-- q = Basic Quantitative Reasoning

-- Q = Applied Quantitative Reasoning

-- r = Applied Research

-Wellness physical activity course

-h

-Sample course listing:
+Perspective Codes AES Aesthetic Analysis CRE = Creative Expression DIV Social and Cultural Diversity GLO = Global Systems LAN Language Requirement MOD = Modern and/or Contemporary Worlds Premodern Worlds PRE = = Scientific Inquiry SCI Skill Codes f First-Year Writing Course = w = Additional Writing Expository Writing Х = Oral Communication 0 = Basic Quantitative Reasoning q Q = Applied Quantitative Reasoning = Applied Research Wellness physical activity course h Sample course listing: